I often say that sugar does nothing for me but, make me want more sugar.

 Specifically, sugar causes the release of a chemical called dopamine in a part of your brain known as the reward center.

-If you’ve ever seen a little child’s eyes light up after eating sugar, that expression of sheer joy is due to this brain chemistry change.
+If you’ve seen a little child’s eyes light up after eating sugar, that expression of sheer joy is due to this brain chemistry change.

 The trap is that as you continue to feed that child more sugar, their brain adapts and releases less dopamine.